MarianoJauregui/SolvdAutomationTesting/README.md

 Class 4: Abstract vs Interface

-Class 5: Exceptions – the stack and the hip memory- Boxing and Unboxing operation.
+Class 5: Exceptions – the stack and the heap memory locations- Boxing and Unboxing operation.
 Logger.

 Class 6: Generics and Collections – Map